dedunu/tech/_posts/2015-03-05-alfresco-gitignore-for-alfresco-maven.md

 ---
 layout: post
-title: 'Alfresco: .gitignore for Alfresco Maven Projects'
+title: "'Alfresco: .gitignore for Alfresco Maven Projects'"
 ---

 If you are an Alfresco developer, you have to develop projects using Alfresco AMP modules.
 Previously Alfresco has used Ant to build projects.
 But latest Alfresco SDK is using Apache Maven.
 AMP maven projects generate a whole lot of temporary files.
 Those files you don't want in your version control system.